SLUGSoc/website_v4/esports/NewEsport.md

 ---
 ```
 4. Fill in the fields that you just copied in.
 Ensure that the discord link contains the *full* link (i.e needs the https://discord.com part).
-> Note: the colour can either be a name 'blue' or a custom hex code '#ffeeff' (Don't forget the hashtag)
+> Note: the colour should be custom hex code '#ffeeff' (Don't forget the hashtag)

 Congratulations!
 You have successfully added a new esport!<br/>
 Don't forget to save your files, rerun the dev server (as explained in the overall README)